BCCI to review T20 World Cup performance in new year | Sports-Games

 BCCI to review T20 World Cup performance in new year

-The BCCI brass will review Indias underwhelming performance in the T20 World Cup with skipper Rohit Sharma and coach Rahul Dravid on January 1.NCA chief VVS Laxman, who has been with the Indian team in Dravids absence, is also expected to be part of the meeting.The meeting in Mumbai is scheduled ahead of limited overs against Sri Lanka beginning on January 3.England had hammered India by 10 wickets in the World Cup semi-finals, extending their barren run in ICC events since 2013 when they won the Champions Trophy under M S Dhonis leadership.
+The BCCI brass will review Indias underwhelming performance in the T20 World Cup with skipper Rohit Sharma and coach Rahul Dravid on January 1, according to BCCI sources.NCA chief VVS Laxman, who has been with the Indian team in Dravids absence, is also expected to be part of the meeting.The meeting in Mumbai is scheduled ahead of limited overs against Sri Lanka beginning on January 3.England had hammered India by 10 wickets in the World Cup semi-finals, extending their barren run in ICC events since 2013 when they won the Champions Trophy under M S Dhonis leadership.

 - Country: